Grice House Museum

 The Adams one room school house was moved to the site in 1988.

-The museum also features a collection of farm equipment in a barn moved in 2015, next to the house.
+The museum also features a collection of farm equipment in the North Park Pavilion moved in 2015, next to the house.

 Copyright © 2012, Grice House Heritage Association, All Rights Reserved.